Prevent allergies in the hairdressing industry

 Cecilie: I can only agree.
 I think, it is so important that we talk about allergies in the hairdressing industry and the chemicals we are exposed to.

-Around 27% of the adult population is allergic to one or more substances.
+Around 27% of the adult population in Europe is allergic to one or more substances according to AllergyCertified.
 Skin allergy is a chronic disease.
 Anyone can develop skin allergies and anyone can prevent skin allergies.

 ZENZ Organic Hairdressing is the largest green hairdressing chain in Denmark with its own salons and product line.
 ZENZ Organic Products is a complete line of exclusive salon products based on natural and certified organic ingredients of the highest quality.
 The products are used by professional hairdressers around the world and a large part of the products are AllergyCertified and called Pure.
 Find all Pure products here.